 When we supply bulk stores, we either refill their storage containers, or we trade their empties for filled containers.
-Either way, the containers, such as glass or plastic gallon jugs, or metal pails, are constantly in recirculation or re-use, for 100% two-way zero waste.
+Either way, the containers, such as glass or plastic gallon jugs, or metal pails, are constantly in recirculation or re-use, for 100% two-way bulk zero waste.

 All Aspire Products Are in Reusable and Recyclable Containers

-We encourage our customers to keep their container and let us refill it when it’s empty.
+We encourage our customers to keep their container and let us refill it from our bulk storage when it’s empty.
 We also offer several options for larger containers that can be used to refill the smaller, working container.
 For example, our deodorant is in a 4-oz spray bottle, which is the working container that you spray with, but we offer a 16 oz bottle that can be used to refill the spray bottle.
 Then, when the 16 oz bottle is empty, you can have that refilled with more Aspire deodorant.
 The larger container saves trips to our shop, or trips to the post office.
 We want to remind consumers that when you buy groceries in containers, you pay at least as much or more for the container as you do for the actual product.
 What a waste of money!

 At home, we’ve been refilling our own containers for many years, so we have no waste, not even recyclables.

-We use Aspire Colorado Gold All-purpose soap for all our cleaning, including laundry, so we have no bottles from dish soap, laundry soap, hand soap, floor cleaner, etc. It's so much simpler with just one all-purpose soap!
+We use bulk Aspire Colorado Gold All-purpose soap for all our cleaning, including laundry, so we have no bottles from dish soap, laundry soap, hand soap, floor cleaner, etc. It's so much simpler with just one all-purpose soap!

 With Aspire lotion bars, we have no lotion container waste.
 Tins can be refilled from bulk storage.